BlueBrain/nexus/docs/src/main/paradox/docs/roadmap.md

 ## Release 1.5 (scheduled for Q4, 2020)

-Check our [Github milestone](https://github.com/BlueBrain/nexus/milestone/9) for more details or start contributing today!
+Check our @link:[Github milestone](https://github.com/BlueBrain/nexus/milestone/9){ open=new } for more details or start contributing today!

 ### Nexus Fusion